November 14th, 2010

 a glass of red wine or port

-Preheat your oven to 200º C. Grease a roasting tray with whatever you have to hand, e.g. butter, lard, goose fat, etc. Place your bird in the tray, breast upwards.
+Preheat your oven to 250º C. Grease a roasting tray with whatever you have to hand, e.g. butter, lard, goose fat, etc. Place your bird in the tray, breast upwards.

 Put the thyme, garlic, butter plus a little salt and pepper inside the pheasant.
 I had some fat leftover from some foie gras, so I used that instead of butter, goose fat would also be good.
 Wrap the bacon around the pheasant’s breast (see my picture) – game birds are quite lean, so the fat in the bacon adds flavour and keeps the bird moist.
 You don’t need to tie or skewer the bacon, it should stay on without assistance.

-Roast your pheasant for about an hour.
+When the bird goes into the oven, turn the heat down to 200ºC.
+Roast your pheasant for 30 minutes to an hour, depending on size – this one was quite large at 2 1/2 lbs.
 I normally add the wine to the tray after about 15 minutes of cooking – this adds to the juices’ flavour when you baste the bird a couple of times during the roasting.
 I have a very savoury tooth, as opposed to a sweet one, so if you like a sweet flavour, add some port instead of wine.

 Do save the bacon, you can chop it up and mix it with your seasonal vegetables (Brussels sprouts are good at this time of year).
-Also, rest you pheasant for up to 30 minutes, so that the meat relaxes and reabsorbs some moisture (it will taste better for it).
-You can use the pheasant juices to make home made gravy – see my recipe, here.
+Rest you pheasant for up to 30 minutes in foil, so that the meat relaxes and reabsorbs some moisture (it will taste better for it).
+You can use the pheasant juices to make home made gravy in the meantime – see my recipe, here.